jessecomeau87/Boot/README.md

 ### It has First Stage, Second Stage, Embedded and Multi Stage, and Network Booting.

 ### The Bootloader will start the Kernel at 0x100000.

+### It acts as a Interface between User Applications and Hardware.

 ### The Kernel initializes the Operating System.